silverweed/pokepon/README.md

 (The flag `-h` can be used to obtain a quick summary of the server options).

+If you're using the unpackaged version of the game, the script `run.sh` can be used as a shortcut launcher on \*nix environments.

 If the server was started from the JAR package, the configuration file it will use can be found in: